AdaCore/training_material/courses/spark_essentials/030_spark_language/02-spark_language_subset.rst

     + To name objects manipulated through calls to formal parameters
     + To add dependency contracts to formal subprogram parameters

-  - More efforts from programmers to annotate programs
+  - More effort from programmers to annotate programs

 |